skhiggins/R_guide/README.md

 * data - only raw data go in this folder
 * documentation - documentation about the data goes in this folder
 * proc - processed data sets go in this folder
+* results - results go in this folder
+  * figures - subfolder for figures
+  * tables - subfolder for tables
 * scripts - code goes in this folder
   * Number scripts in the order in which they should be run